Sample Splitting with Caret/SuperLearner

 We will compare the performance of the ITR estimated with

-causal_forest
+causal_forest and SuperLearner.

 library(SuperLearner)